-- Revenue generated from most construction and service contracts is recognised as a single performance obligation involving the gradual transfer of control.
-This approach remains consistent with IFRS 15. - To measure a contract's percentage of completion, the Group uses either a cost-based method or a method based on the physical percentage of completion.
-For contracts in which the measurement method corresponds to the physical percentage of completion, the introduction of IFRS 15 is unlikely to lead to the recognition of any material adjustments to opening equity. - Contracting business lines may receive advances, which are mainly intended to secure and limit non-recovery risks in relation to work done for the customer.
+- Revenue generated from most construction and service contracts is recognised as a single performance obligation involving the gradual transfer of control. - To measure a contract's percentage of completion, the Group uses either a cost-based method or a method based on the physical percentage of completion.
+For contracts in which the measurement method corresponds to the physical percentage of completion. - Contracting business lines may receive advances, which are mainly intended to secure and limit non-recovery risks in relation to work done for the customer.
 As a result, analysis has shown that the primary objective of these advances is not to meet the funding requirements of Group subsidiaries.
 Lastly, advances received are consumed over relatively short timeframes.
-In conclusion, the Group has taken the view that the IFRS 15 provisions relating to the identification of a financial activity are not met.
+In conclusion, the Group has taken the view that the IFRS 15 provisions relating to the identification of a significant financing element are not met.